Virgin Galactic rockets its first tourist passengers into space

 "They are officially astronauts.
 Welcome to space," said Virgin Galactic announcer Sirisha Bandla as the spacecraft pushed above 80 kilometers (50 miles) in altitude, the level marking the edge of space where the pull of gravity is minimal.

-Live video showed the three admiring views of the Earth below and further into space through the windows.
+Live video showed the three admiring views of Earth and space through the windows.

-Virgin Galactic's spaceflights involve a giant, twin-fuselage carrier aircraft that takes off from a runway, gains altitude, then drops a rocket-powered spaceplane that soars into space.
+After a few minutes in space, the craft began descending and safely landed in the US state of New Mexico, on the same runway from which it took off.

-After a few minutes in space, the craft began descending and safely landed in the US state of New Mexico, at the same runway they took off from.
+The flight was "without a doubt the most exciting day of my life, said Goodwin, 80, an adventurer who competed in the 1972 Olympic Games as a canoeist for Britain.

-Goodwin, 80, an adventurer who competed in the 1972 Olympic games as a canoeist for Britain, became Virgin Galactic's first paying space tourist who won their tickets in a charity sweepstakes.
+"The pure acceleration, Mach-3 in eight-and-a-half seconds was completely surreal," he said.

-He was diagnosed with Parkinson's in 2014 and will be the second person with the condition to travel to space.
+"It was incredible and I'm still starstruck," said Mayers, who at 18 became the youngest person ever to go into space, according to the company.

-Schahaff is a 46-year-old health coach from Antigua and Barbuda, while her daughter Mayers, 18, is a student at the University of Aberdeen in Scotland, studying philosophy and physics.
+Thursday's long-awaited flight was the culmination of a nearly two-decade-old promise by British billionaire Richard Branson, Virgin Galactic's founder, to bring tourists into space, giving them the chance to experience weightlessness and see Earth from afar.

-Thursday's long-awaited flight was the culmination of a nearly two-decade-old promise by British billionaire Richard Branson, Virgin Galactic's founder, to bring tourists into space, giving them the chance to experience weightlessness and see the Earth.
+The spaceflights involve a giant, twin-fuselage carrier aircraft that takes off from a runway, gains altitude, then drops a rocket-powered spaceplane that soars higher.

 This mission, named Galactic 02, is the company's second commercial flight.